The group of five men left Velika Kladuša (BiH) on the 26th of March, at around 5:00 am and later reached the border with Croatia.

 When the officers left, the group continued their journey.
 They walked until midnight and slept in the region of Karlovač.

-At around 6:00 am they proceeded to walk through Croatia, towards Slovenia.
-They walked the whole day and around midnight they crossed the border.
-They walked for two more days in Slovenia, at the end of which their food and water supplies were gone.
+At around 6:00 am the next day, the group proceeded to walk through Croatia towards Slovenia.
+They walked the whole day and around midnight they crossed the Croatian-Slovenia border.
+They walked for two more days into the country, at which point their food and water supplies were gone.
 At approximately 4:00 pm on March 29th, they reached the city of Višnja Gora (SLN) and headed towards the train station.

 “I asked for a ticket to Ljubljana and the man in the station told me that there were no more tickets.
 One minute later he said ‘wait, I’m gonna see if I can get you one’.
 After ten minutes, the police arrived to the station”.